bennyhuo/rx-marbles/docs/syntax.md

 ![multichar.svg](https://bitbucket.org/achary/rx-marbles/raw/master/docs/endings.svg)

-# Whitespaces and comments
+# White spaces and comments
-Whitespace characters are ignored by the generator and can be freely used to position components within diagram source file, to make it more human-readable and help with further maintenance.
+White space characters are ignored by the generator and can be freely used to position components within diagram source file, to make it more human-readable and help with further maintenance.

 Everything that follows two `//` characters is considered being a comment and is ignored by the generator.